• Technologies

 • Tweet It

 A lot of activity in the last two years has been about “surviving” in a period of great uncertainty.
 Yet, we all seem ready to move forward.
 I hear confidence, even hopefulness, coming back into conversations I have with customers.
-They navigated chaos, uncertainty, video meetings, and – for some – understanding their kids’ math homework.
-Having come this far, people seem ready to move forward and they believe they’ve built some skills to do so no matter what the future holds.
+They navigated chaos, uncertainty, video meetings and – for some – understanding their kids’ math homework.
+Having come this far, people seem ready to move forward.
+And they believe they’ve built some skills to do so, no matter what the future holds.

 The question before individuals and businesses alike is how they will turn “surviving” into “thriving” in 2022 and beyond.
 And I think the answer for everyone boils down to “adaptability.”